 Here are some of the web sites dedicated to these projects.

-- Albert Einstein Papers Project, Caltech, Pasadena, CA, as well as the Einstein Archive, at Herbrew University, Jerusalem
+- Albert Einstein Papers Project, Caltech, Pasadena, CA, USA; the Einstein Archive, Hebrew University, Jerusalem, Israel

 - Buffon@web, the electronic edition of the Histoire Naturelle (in HTML